meetuparchive/meetup-web-platform/README.md

 #### Sync `epics/sync.js`

 This epic is currently only responsible for fetching the data from the API server on initial render or client-side user navigation.

 **on `server/RENDER` or `LOCATION_CHANGE`**, which provide a `location` (URL):

 1. Match `location` to defined `routes` and extract the `renderProps` like URL path and querystring params
 2. Check `routes` for `query` functions that return data needs, and process them into an array
-3. Trigger `API_REQUEST` containing the `queries`
+3. Trigger `API_REQ` containing the `queries`

-**on `API_REQUEST`**, which provides `queries`:
+**on `API_REQ`**, which provides `queries`:
 1. Send the queries to the application server, which will make the corresponding external API calls.
 2. When the application server returns data, trigger `API_SUCCESS` action containing API response array and query array
 3. If the application server responds with an error, trigger `API_ERROR`

-_Interesting feature_: `navRenderSub` is a `Rx.SerialDisposable`, which means that when a user navigates to a new page, any "pending" API requests will *not be processed*.
-This is a Very Good Thing because it means that we won't be calling `API_COMPLETE` for a page load that is no longer applicable.
-A similar tool is used for the AuthEpic so that only one login request can be processed, but it's less likely to be an issue there since it's rare that users would be trying to log in repeatedly without waiting for previous login requests to be processed.

 #### Cache `epics/cache.js`